 During World War I and World War II, changes in federal law led to the roll-back of many protections on Census Bureau data.
 After each war, these privacy protections were restored.

-The History Staff produced a monograph on Privacy and Confidentiality.
-[PDF 1.61 MB]
+The Census Bureau produced a monograph on Privacy and Confidentiality [PDF 1.61 MB] in July 2001.

-For a chronologically arranged table prepared by the History Staff, see Events in the Chronological Development of Privacy and Confidentiality at the U.S. Census Bureau.
+For a chronologically arranged table, see Events in the Chronological Development of Privacy and Confidentiality at the U.S. Census Bureau.
 [PDF 680 KB]